margotmg/margotmg.github.io/_projects/3_project.md

 - Participants recorded in their home environment, at different days and times to increase the variability of speech and mimic real-life scenarios.

 ### 2. **Automatic STT Evaluation**
-- Tested recordings with multiple STT systems: **Google Speech API**, **Whisper**, and a Spanish acoustic model baseline.
+- Tested recordings with Microsoft Azure's STT system and using different settings: with and without a finite grammar, and with and without training the baseline.
 - Measured **WER** and error types (substitution, deletion, insertion).
 - Conducted qualitative analysis of recurring error patterns linked to articulation and prosody differences.

 ### 3. **Live Speech Web Application**
 - Developed a **web interface** enabling real-time speech input from dysarthric users.
-- Allowed testing of *live recognition* scenarios instead of only pre-recorded audio.
+- Allowed testing of **live recognition** scenarios instead of only pre-recorded audio.
 - Observed recognition accuracy, and user experience of speaking directly to the system.
 - Logged text outputs for later analysis and comparison with recorded benchmarks.

 ### 4. **Human Intelligibility Test**
 - Conducted a **perceptual test** with **85 human listeners**, each transcribing 30 randomly selected voice commands (10 per dysarthric participant).
-- Goal: compare *human* comprehension to STT accuracy to see whether technology or human listeners perform better—and where intelligibility breaks down.
+- Goal: compare **human comprehension** to STT accuracy to see whether technology or human listeners perform better—and where intelligibility breaks down.
 - Measured human transcription accuracy as a percentage of correct words and perceived difficulty.

 ### 5. **Participant Questionnaire**